-- 1. Twist the smoke alarm counter-clockwise to remove it from its mounting plate. - 2.
-Remove battery from the smoke alarm. - 3.
-Select three (3) standard size wash buckets and fill them each with one gallon of normal tap water (distilled or de-ionized treated water is recommended as a final rinse if water is extremely hard in your area). - 4.
+- 1. Turn off electrical power to the smoke alarm. - 2.
+Rotate the smoke alarm counter-clockwise to remove it from its mounting plate. - 3.
+Unplug the connector from the back of the smoke alarm.
+Do not remove the wire connection; leave the connector for your replacement smoke alarm or jumper plug.
+Remove the battery. - 4.
+Select three (3) standard size wash buckets and fill them each with one gallon of normal tap water (distilled or de-ionized treated water is recommended as a final rinse if water is extremely hard in vour area). - 5.
 Add 1/8 cup of Ivory dishwashing liquid to the first bucket of water and allow it to mix thoroughly, then place one dirty smoke alarm into the soap water mixture until it becomes completely covered or submerged.
-NOTE: If the smoke alarms are exceptionally dirty, you may wish to first wipe off any excess dirt before washing alarm so as not to dirty the wash water too quickly.
+NOTE: If the smoke alarms are exceptionally dirty, you may wish to first wipe off any excess dirt before washing unit so as not to dirty the wash water too quickly.

-WARNING DO NOT dissasemble smoke alarm for cleaning.
-IF SMOKE ALARM IS DISASSEMBLED DURING CLEANING, PRODUCT WARRANTY BECOMES VOID.
+DO NOT open smoke alarm for cleaning.
+IF SMOKE ALARM IS OPENED DURING CLEANING, PRODUCT WARRANTY BECOMES VOID.

-$\it NOTICE$: ONLY IVORY DISHWASHING LIQUID IS TO BE USED.
+NOTICE: ONLY IVORY DISHWASHING LIQUID IS TO BE USED.
 OTHER BRANDS ARE NOT RECOMMENDED AND MAY CAUSE YOUR SMOKE ALARM TO MALFUNCTION.

-- Allow smoke alarm to soak for approximately 10 minutes (longer if extremely dirty).
-Then agitate for 5 to 10 seconds to flush out any remaining dirt left inside units' housing. - Remove unit from wash water and transfer directly to one of the first rinse buckets containing clear water.
-Again, allow unit to become completely submerged, agitate once more for 5 to 10 seconds to remove soap residue. - Finally, transfer unit to your second and final rinse bucket, repeating method found in Step 6, then remove smoke alarm to a clean dry area for a period of 48 hours to allow it to thoroughly dry. - 8.
-Install battery into the smoke alarm, mount the unit and repeat test procedure to verify proper operation.
+- 6. Allow smoke alarm to soak for approximately 10 minutes (longer if extremely dirty).
+Then agitate for 5 or 10 seconds to flush out any remaining dirt left inside smoke alarm's housing. - 7.
+Remove smoke alarm from wash water and transfer directly to one of the first rinse buckets containing clear water.
+Again, allow smoke alarm to become completely submerged, agitate once more for 5 or 10 seconds to remove soap residue. - 8.
+Finally, transfer smoke alarm to your second and final rinse bucket, repeating method found in Step 7, then remove smoke alarm to a clean dry area for a period of 48 hours to allow it to thoroughly dry.